On thermodynamics of compact objects: Summary

-Then in Sec.~\ref{sec:compactobj}, we have studied specific examples of horizonless ultracompact objects by taking into account the back-reaction.~We have first considered familiar examples of self-gravitating gas in GR, including photon gas in a box and the cold Fermi gas.
+Then in Sec.~\ref{sec:compactobj}, we have studied specific examples of horizonless ultracompact objects with vacuum spacetime at infinity.
+We have first considered familiar examples of self-gravitating gas in GR, including photon gas in a box and cold Fermi gas.
 In comparison with the previous studies, where the physical mass $M$ of the system is identified as the total internal energy, we have highlighted the difference between the forms the first law takes in these two approaches.
 The difference between $M$ and $U$ turns out to be directly related to the difference between thermodynamic volume $V_{th}$ and the geometric one $V_{geo}$, as given in Eq.~(\ref{eq:dMdUdiff}).
 For the case where the object boundary is determined by gravitational field equations, e.g. the cold Fermi gas, $V_{th}$ does not vary independently and its contribution has to be absorbed into the variation of $M$.